FrankFace81/structured-prompt-project/README.md

 ## Contribute

 Help improve the High-Conflict Co-Parenting Assistant.
-If you'd like to help enhance this tool, check out this [Call to Action (Google Docs)](https://docs.google.com/document/d/1U1DXGuhYjnBu3XZg0kZVZ4KPQGPACUMF2d3s1nWs4SE/edit?usp=drive_link).
+If you'd like to help enhance this tool, check out the **"call-to-action"** document in the structured-prompt-project folder.

 ## License